 MORE STORIES LIKE THIS: Porcini Mushrooms Rank Among Highest in the World for Rare ‘Essential Vitamin’

-Chaga is one of a host of popular health-promoting fungi species, but is certainly one of the most researched.
+Chaga is one of a host of popular health-promoting fungi species, and is certainly one of the most researched.
 It’s often taken as a supplement because most humans don’t live close enough to the Arctic Circle to find chaga in the wild.

-Picking a supplement should be done with care, as the supplement industry is filled with hucksters, contaminated products, and scams.
+Picking a supplement should be done with care, however, as the supplement industry is filled with hucksters, contaminated products, and scams.
 Beyond these rudimentary challenges, picking the right chaga supplement would also involve ensuring you’re getting a product that is made with actual mushrooms, or is at least mostly mushrooms, rather than the mycelium.

 SHARE This Nutraceutical Review With Your Friends Who Are Crazy About Health And Fitness…